syler11/MS2-Matching-Game/readme.md

 ## **5. Testing:**

-Games was developed on Windows OS in Goggle Chrome and it was tested in Miscrosoft Edge.
+Game was developed on Windows OS in Goggle Chrome and it was tested in Microsoft Edge.
 It was also tested on Apple iPad and iPhone 12.
 All fully functioning and fully responsive.
-My kids aged 4 and 8 were appropiate testing subjects and both of them managed to complete the game and navigate on the website.
+My kids aged 4 and 8 were appropriate testing subjects.
+I am glad that both of them managed to complete the game and navigate on the website.

 ### HTML Validation
 The W3C Markup Validation Service was used to validate the HTML of the website.
 All pages pass with no errors no warnings to show.